ktl014/cayman/README.md

 ![part6.png](media/part6_a.jpg)
 ## Conclusion

-We now have a model and an object size detection to identify Nassau grouper.
-If you've read this far into my article, I thank you very much and appreciate your interest in my work.
-I only hope the best for you in your machine learning journey.
+We trained a CNN model for binary fish egg classification to assist with annotating over 225,000 images and developed an object size detection algorithm for Nassau Grouper classification.
+We anticipate that future deployment of this new software could assist with real-time image recognition during field studies and shed further light on the fine-scale processes influencing fish population success.